thomasgtaylor/how.wtf/content/post/2023-05-10-get-file-name-or-extension-in-bash.md

 ---
-title: Get file name or extension in Bash
-date: 2023-05-10T00:20:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-05-10 00:20:00-04:00
 description: How to get the file name or extension in Bash
-categories:
-- Programming
 tags:
-- Bash
+- bash
+title: Get file name or extension in Bash
 ---

 Retrieving the file name and extension in Bash can be completed using `basename` and [shell parameter expansion](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html).